The different types of document fraud

 Thousands of different identity and travel documents exist worldwide so it can be a challenging task to spot the real thing.
 Our technical solutions allow member countries to conduct first-line cross-checks against our databases and reference resources at airports, sea ports and border crossings.

-- The INTERPOL Stolen and Lost Travel Documents Database contains records of travel documents that have been reported as lost, stolen, stolen blank and revoked.
+- The SLTD database (travel and identity documents) contains records of travel documents that have been reported as lost, stolen, stolen blank and revoked.

 - EdisonTD is a reference tool that contains images of genuine travel and identity documents.